 The reporting of the data readings by a large amount of spatially dispersed nodes towards a few access points will lead to highly directed information flows.
+For instance, a suitable addressing scheme can be devised which facilitates the data flow.
+Also, as one gets closer to the access point, the traffic concentration increases which may lead to high load imbalances in node usage.

-To this end, the routing protocol SHOULD support and utilize this fact to facilitate scalability and parameter constrained routing.
+To this end, the routing protocol(s) SHOULD support and utilize the fact of highly directed traffic flow to facilitate scalability and parameter constrained routing.